rust-lang/reference/src/inline-assembly.md

   - The address of the block is substituted into the asm template string.
 The assembly code may jump to the substituted address.
   - After execution of the block, the `asm!` expression returns.
   - The type of the block must be unit or `!` (never).
-  - The block starts a new safety context; despite the outer `unsafe` block needed for `asm!`, unsafe operations within the `label` block must be wrapped in an inner `unsafe` block.
+  - The block starts a new safety context: unsafe operations within the `label` block must be wrapped in an inner `unsafe` block, even though the entire `asm!` statement is already wrapped in `unsafe`.

 ```rust
 # #[cfg(target_arch = "x86_64")]